kai-nguyen-aligent/microservice-development-utilities/packages/microservice-util-lib/README.md

 ## Testing & Linting

-Jest tests, linting & type-checking can be run with
+Vitest tests, linting & type-checking can be run with

 ```sh
 npm run test